Detailed instructions for designing and installing the Intelligent Building system Smart home eHouse

 Paint should be thin layers so, so that the varnish does not flow over relays and electronic connections.
 Apply varnish, which is used in electronics with increased thermal resistance and high resistivity.

-All pictures of details
+All photos All pictures of details